parrt/msds692/hw/search.md

 (You might need to install `pytest` with `pip`.)

-I will test your project using something like the test file [test_search.py](https://github.com/parrt/msan692/tree/master/hw/code/search/test_search.py) but on a new data set you have not seen.
+I will test your project using those test files on both data sets.

-Let me point out that my unit tests are incredibly anemic and are meant only to show the basic mechanism of testing.
-You are free to extend the tests to include a lot more.

 ## Submission